antonmry/dotfiles/private_Documents/shortcuts.md

 ce                     : change to the end of the word O                      : Open above the line

+# Transform
+U                      : uppercase in visual
+<C-a>                  : increment a number
+<C-x>                  : decrement a number

 ## Copy and paste

 "+y                    : copy to X clipboard